jfioasd/jfioasd.github.io/creativity/creativity.md

   * It also has a significant benefit on emotional health and mental health.
   * Even a walk in the park would have a similar benefit.
 * **Engaging with different-minded people**.
+  * Engaging with different people challenges your stereotypes and forces your brain to work harder.
+  * Different opinions allow us to see more possibilities, and make better decisions.